 I grew up in New York and graduated from its suicide-fabled land grant institution.
-Most of my closest friends are physicists on PhD tracks, although I spend most of my own time in the humanities.
+Most of my closest friends are physicists, although I spend most of my own time in the humanities.
 After college, I lived in Boston for a few years and tortured law students for a living.
 Don't take that too literally.
 Law students are tons of fun.
 Being the ABA's mercenary let me entertain folks on weekends and take up a six month gig at the Boston Museum of Fine Arts.

 I currently live in the bay-ish area, although I often give in to my wanderlust.
 I recently obtained a master's degree in library science and I'm working on obtaining the matching Juris Doctor from UCD.
 I'm also a certified massage therapist in California, although I rarely practice professionally these days.

 Since I have now received over thirty messages regarding one of my pictures, I'll state something about it in this profile.

 No, they are not tattoos. :)